 Monitoring includes tracking every part of the process.
 So, its actual condition can be monitored.
 Usually, it is aided by predefined performance statistics.

 Take the customer order handling process as an example.
-Monitoring makes it possible to see when an order is received by the business, how long it should take, who is handling it, when it should be shipped, and when it should have reached the customer.
+Monitoring allows the business to see when an order is received, how long it should take, who is handling it, when it should be shipped, and when it should have reached the customer.

 Such monitoring allows the business to identify and fix possible problems in each process.
-In addition, monitoring is also important to find the potential to save costs or improve process effectiveness.
+It is also important to identify opportunities to save costs or improve process effectiveness.

 Optimization